Crispy Salt & Pepper Beef (Thịt Bò Chiên Muối Tiêu)

 Instructions

-1. Prepare the beef: In a large bowl, marinate beef strips with salt (½ teaspoon), ground black pepper (¼ teaspoon), Chinese five-spice powder, and baking soda for at least 10 minutes.
+1. Prepare the beef: Thinly slice the beef into bite-sized pieces against the grain.
+In a large bowl, marinate beef strips with salt (1/2 teaspoon), ground black pepper (1/4 teaspoon), Chinese five-spice powder, and baking soda for at least 10 minutes.

 2. Make batter: In a separate bowl, beat egg whites and corn starch until there are no longer clumps.
 Add egg white mixture to the marinated beef.
 Gently toss until evenly coated.

-4. Finish: Add cooked beef to a large mixing bowl and toss evenly with remaining salt and pepper.
+4. Finish: Add cooked beef to a large mixing bowl and toss evenly with remaining salt (1/4 teaspoon) and pepper (1/4 teaspoon).
 Serve immediately for best results.

 • Prep Time: 15 minutes